ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### Creating the State Init for Deployment

-Before building a transaction it is important to understand what a State Init is.
+Before building a message it is important to understand what a State Init is.
 First let’s go through the [TL-B scheme](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L141-L143):

 Option | Explanation
 :---: | :---: